 Agriculture

 American farmland is still described the way surveyors described it in the 1800s.
-A field might be the SW 8 6N 3E 6th Meridian — a precise legal description that locates 160 acres uniquely, but doesn't directly give you a latitude and longitude.
+A field might be the 8 6N 3E 6th Meridian, a precise legal description that locates 160 acres but says nothing about the dirt.

 How Agriculture Professionals Use Township America

-A crop insurance agent processes a hail damage claim for a producer in western Kansas.
+An adjuster processes a hail claim for a producer in western Kansas.
 The policy lists fields by quarter section.
-The agent converts each description to GPS coordinates, confirms the fields fall within the hail swath on the adjuster's damage map, and documents the location verification in the claim file.
-The conversion takes seconds; the documentation is clean.
+They convert each description to GPS, confirm the fields fall within the hail swath on the damage map, and check the soils and recent crop history for the tract.
+The conversion takes seconds and the documentation is clean.

 Built for Agricultural Field Work